lorenzom222/Github-Workshop/README.md

 # Github-Workshop

-:shipit:: *Aye tuts*, cmon here... join me for this Github Workshop wontcha
+:shipit:: Hellloooooooo and welcome to my **Github/Git** Workshop!

-:shipit:: Youze can call me Lorenzo, and today I'll be showing you the ropes for **Git/GitHub**... please join us... *unless your a fraidy-cat?*
+:shipit:: My name is Lorenzo, and today I'll be showing you the ropes for the for very very basic of git so you can be cool.
+Please join us... *unless your a fraidy-cat?*

 ![cool cats](https://c.tenor.com/muDKReI2icIAAAAd/tenor.gif)